-Lecture: Monday, 13:30 - 15:00, Tutorial: Monday, 17:00 - 18:30, Deepti Bhatia
+Lecture: Monday, 15:15 - 16:45, F427 Tutorial: Monday, 17:00 - 18:30, fortnightly, starting 30.10.23, F427, Moath Hussien

 Neoclassical economic models rest on the assumptions of rationality and selfishness.
 Behavioral economics investigates departures from these assumptions and develops alternative models.
 In this lecture, we will discuss in particular inconsistencies in intertemporal decisions, the role of reference points, and non-selfish behavior.
 We will analyze models that aim in a better description of actual human behavior.
 In the tutorial, we will analyze the models in more detail and develop applications.
+The exercises will be uploaded on ILIAS as per schedule.